arribass/Salesforce-Notes/PlatformDeveloperI.md

 | `@future` (con `callout` y `batch`) | 5 |

+### Consideraciones
 <!-- Preguntas y respuestas -->

 The Salesforce Administrator at Cosmic Mobile has configured the Next Best Action component to display recommendations to its customer service representatives (CSRs) regarding phone plans.
 When a CSR accepts a recommendation for a customer who wants to upgrade to a certain plan, a flow is launched to process the upgrade.
 If the offer is rejected, the flow needs to perform a different action.
 How can a Salesforce Administrator meet this requirement?

-a
- Build a single flow to perform an action that is used when a recommendation is accepted or rejected
+a Build a single flow to perform an action that is used when a recommendation is accepted or rejected
-b
- Enable 'Launch Flow on Rejection' for the Next Best Action component in Lightning App Builder
+b Enable 'Launch Flow on Rejection' for the Next Best Action component in Lightning App Builder

 A recommendation can only invoke one and the same flow when it is either accepted or rejected by the user.
 By default, a recommendation only launches the flow when it is accepted.
 To also launch the flow when it is rejected, a Decision element is added to the flow that specifically uses an "isRecommendationAccepted" boolean variable for determining whether the recommendation that launched it was approved or rejected, and then perform the necessary logic in the flow accordingly.
 Also, the 'Launch Flow on Rejection' settings for the Next Best Action component must be enabled in Lightning App Builder.

-$contentAssetGlobal puede contener imagenes, archivos de texto, videos, etc.
+dolar contentAssetGlobal puede contener imagenes, archivos de texto, videos, etc.
 - JavaScript
 - CSS
 - Images